Oyinade3/Oyinade3/README.md

 - 🌱 I’m currently learning Javascript Frameworks(ReactJS..)

-- ⚡ Fun fact: I love to crotchet beautiful oufits when I'm not coding to explore my creative side and also binge watching awesome series on Netflix while at it.
+- ⚡ Fun fact: I love to crotchet beautiful outfits when I'm not coding to explore my creative side and also binge watching awesome series on Netflix while at it.

 ## Connect with Me:
 <ul>